Desigveloper/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 The _memcpy() function copies n bytes from memory area src to memory area dest Returns a pointer to dest

-2-strchr.c: A function takes two parameters: a pointer to a string s and a character c.
+2-strchr.c: A function that takes two parameters: a pointer to a string s and a character c.
 Iterates through the string using a loop, comparing each character to the target character c.
 If it finds a match, it returns a pointer to that character.
 If it reaches the end of the string without finding a match, it returns NULL.

+3-strspn.c: A function that takes two arguments: a string s to search and a string accept containing the characters to match.
+It iterates over each character in s and returns an unsigned integer representing the number of bytes in the initial segment of s which consist only of bytes from accept.